chandrakanth-1234/c-programs/strings.md

     printf("The string is %s\n", str);
 }
 ```
-## Write a program in C to find the length of a string without using library functions.
+## 3)Write a program in C to find the length of a string without using library functions.
 ```c
 #include <stdio.h>